Driver guilty on all counts in Scout's death

 “Mr. Murphy’s conduct turned a dream day for these boys and their fathers into a nightmare,” Assistant District Attorney Brendan Ahern, chief of the Vehicular Crimes Bureau, told the jury during his closing argument Monday.

-Steven Politi, Murphy’s defense attorney, contends client was not legally intoxicated at the time of the crash.
+Steven Politi, Murphy’s defense attorney, contended at trial that his client was not legally intoxicated at the time of the crash.

 He called a pair of defense expert witnesses during the five-week trial who argued the blood sample was improperly drawn, stored and analyzed by a toxicologist from the County Medical Examiner's Office, potentially causing an elevated BAC level.